Updated: Mar 28

 This contradiction has led to thousands of lawsuits against the company for failure to pay for driver and passenger damages.
 This language also contradicts the company’s insurance policy and is designed to leave a gray zone for litigation.
 A great California Personal Injury Attorney will be able to review the fine print and decide on the beast approach for a claim.

 In a regular car accident case, passengers may file a claim with Uber’s insurance company and receive a settlement offer.
 However, this isn't always the case because the the company may deny its liability for your accident for a variety of reasons, leaving you to file a claim with the driver’s insurance or with your own policy.

 If Uber’s insurance coverage isn’t enough to cover your damages, a third-party insurer may pay leftover costs.
 A competent personal injury attorney with experience in these type of claims will make a difference in the outcome and settlement of your claim.

-BEFORE retaining a personal injury attorney in California, you must check their credentials, run a criminal background check and verify their license status with the California State Bar.
+BEFORE retaining a Los Angeles Car Accident Lawyer, you must check their credentials, run a criminal background check and verify their license status with the California State Bar.
 In 2019 alone, hundreds of attorneys were disciplined for unethical practices including "stealing their client's settlement money".

 What To Do After An Accident With UBER

 It's difficult to have a clear head after an accident so you should stick to the basics.
 Gather as much information as possible, speak with the other driver, exchange insurance information, take pictures and document everything if possible by filing a police report.

 As a UBER passenger, follow the same protocol even if you don't know who is responsible at the time of the accident.
 The point here is to have all the information necessary to file a claim.